mustafa-yavuz/chatbot-qa/README.md

 This is an implementation of a chatbot that can answer questions based on a "story" given to the bot.

 ### Dataset
 * [Babi](https://research.fb.com/downloads/babi/) dataset released by facebook research.
-One of 20 tasks for testing text understanding and reasoning in the bAbI project.
-* A particular subset of the dataset which has stories, questions and answers is used as data.
+* A particular subset of the dataset which has stories, questions and answers is used as data (One of 20 tasks in the bAbI project).
 * Training set(10000) and test set(1000) are seperated and each sample is in a tuple format (story,question,answer)

 ### Model